Department of Engineering / Profiles / Dr Oliver J Burton

 Research interests

 Oliver has previously worked on integrated routes to 2D material synthesis and subsequent application in device fabrication.
 Having worked on the chemical vapour deposition of 2D materials such as graphene, Oliver used both in-situ and ex-situ characterization methods to understand how these materials grow and how we can control and utilize contamination levels of certain elements in the catalyst to the advantage of the final 2D film quality.
-In parallel he worked towards optimising the application of these films after their growth for both research and industry and working on novel repeatable methods of process tolerant 2D material-based device fabrication.
+In parallel, he worked towards optimizing the application of these films after their growth for both research and industry and working on novel repeatable methods of process-tolerant 2D material-based device fabrication.
+Following this, he researched novel nano-lithography strategies using holography and interference phenomena.

 Teaching activity

-Oliver supervises 1A mathematics for engineers at Fitzwilliam College, and created an X-ray photoemission spectroscopy practical for masters students.
+Oliver supervises 1A mathematics for engineers at Fitzwilliam College.

 Other positions

-Oliver is a Bye-fellow at Fitzwilliam College, Cambridge and the Post-doc theme lead for Functional Nano and Layered Materials, where he organizes intra- and extra- departmental events to enhance collaboration within the university.
+Oliver is a Bye-fellow at Fitzwilliam College (Fitzwilliam College Cambridge), Cambridge and the Post-doc theme lead for Functional Nano and Layered Materials, where he organizes intra- and extra- departmental events to enhance collaboration within the university.

 Biography